Lotes/bifrost-lang/README.md

 Is a domain-specific language for functional programming described through a graph structure.

-This project in this moment is a finger practice In German it is called `Fingerübung` ✌.
+This project in this moment is a finger practice.
+In German it is called `Fingerübung` ✌.
 It is for training purpose and for finding opportunities to improve the tooling around [Langium](https://langium.org/).

 The syntax is inspired by Haskell.